ccwang002/play_vue_d3/README.md

 ## Playground for Vue.js and D3.js
-Boilerplate by [vue-cli] version 3.0.0-beta.6, which is based on webpack version 3.10.0.
-Webpack 4 will be used in future (there is a `webpack4` WIP branch).
+Boilerplate by [vue-cli] version 3.0.0-beta.6, which is based on webpack version 3.10.0. vue-cli will use webpack 4 in future (there is a `webpack4` WIP branch).

 The javascript is written in ES2015 and follows [JavaScript Standard Style].
 Use Bootstrap v4.1 and SCSS for styling.